maelam-t431/mini-project-streamlit/README.md

 # mini-project-streamlit

 This repository contains a Streamlit application for digit classification using a Convolutional Neural Network (CNN) model trained on the MNIST dataset.

+## Link
+Public URL for the app is - https://mini-project-part2.streamlit.app/

 ## Application Overview